Entrepreneur Productivity Paradox: Freedom vs. Super Productivity

 Smart, passionate entrepreneur-in-waiting dreams of being free.

 What makes them an entrepreneur?
-They have a healthy sense of rejection for authority.
+They have a healthy sense of rejection of authority.
 And a general impatience with the status quo.

 This itches the entrepreneur.
 In fact, it eats at them.
 They know they’re destined to go do their own thing.
 They’re determined.